Stevie Smith: Novel on Yellow Paper (Cape, 1936)

 Smith's first novel is structured as the random typings of a bored secretary, Pompey.
 She plays word games, retells stories from classical and popular culture, remembers events from her childhood, gossips about her friends and describes her family, particularly her beloved Aunt.
-As with all Smith's novels, there is an early scene where the heroine expresses feelings and beliefs which she will later feel significant, although ambiguous, regret for.
+As with all Smith's novels, there is an early scene where the heroine expresses feelings and beliefs for which she will later feel significant, although ambiguous, regret.
 In Novel on Yellow Paper that belief is anti-Semitism, where she feels elation at being the "only Goy" at a Jewish party.
 This apparently throwaway scene acts as a timebomb, which detonates at the centre of the novel when Pompey visits Germany as the Nazis are gaining power.
 With horror, she acknowledges the continuity between her feeling "Hurray for being a Goy" at the party and the madness that is overtaking Germany.
 The German scenes stand out in the novel, but perhaps equally powerful is her dissection of failed love.
 She describes two unsuccessful relationships, first with the German Karl and then with the suburban Freddy.
 The final section of the novel describes with unusual clarity the intense pain of her break-up with Freddy.